aRY4bn/js4bughunters/XSS/README.md

         developer => location.hash

-   - Blind XSS BXSS or Persistent XSS:
+   - Persistent XSS or Blind XSS => BXSS:

     The code runs where Attacker doesn't see it